kyirong6/audioDeepLearning/README.md

 An implementation of a single neuron.

 #### 6-mlp
-Implementing a multi layer perceptron and performing forward propagation with a sigmoid activation function.
+Implement a fully connected feed forward NN with training via back propagation + gradient descent.